kengo-k/taxdesk/README.md

 ### Restore Process

+#### S3 Backup Restore

-The restore process performs the following steps:
+The S3 restore process performs the following steps:

 1. Verifies that the specified backup timestamp exists in S3
 2. Checks that the current database migration matches the backup's migration